Şebnem Kimyacıoğlu

-Şebnem Nehazat Kimyacıoğlu (born June 14, 1983) is a Turkish-American player in the Turkish Women's Basketball Team.
+Şebnem Nehazat Kimyacıoğlu (born June 14, 1983) is a Turkish-American player in the Turkey women's national basketball team.
 She is an alumnus from Pinewood High School in California and graduated from Stanford before returning to Turkey. Şebnem's sister, Yasemin Kimyacıoğlu, is also a star basketball player still attending college at Santa Clara University.

 She currently plays for Galatasaray and also played for Beşiktaş Cola Turka.